moosetwin0/start-various-things-when-idle/README.md

-# start the wireguard vpn, torrent client, and archiveteam warrior vm when idle
+# start various things when idle

-before first start you need to replace some parts of the python code at the top of the file, where mentioned
+I recommend starting once and then changing config file to match preference, I might add a 'detected config file change, restart?' message in a furture update

-this requires administrator permissions for wireguard and taskkill, (see code if you are worried) it is recommended to run this code whenever your computer starts
+this requires administrator permissions for wireguard and taskkill, (see code if you are worried) it is recommended to run this code whenever your computer starts, I use Task Scheduler for this